wesbasinger/bottleboys/template_including/README.md

 </html>
 ```

-Do the same thing with `footer.tpl`.
+Do the same thing with `footer.html`.
 You should now have three identical files.
 Wait, what?
 What's going on?
 You're about to see.

-Then in `header.tpl`, delete everything from `<div class="row">` down.
+Then in `header.html`, delete everything from `<div class="row">` down.
 It should end up looking like this:

-{% filename %}views/header.tpl{% endfilename %}
+{% filename %}views/header.html{% endfilename %}
 ```html
 <html>
     <head>